data-science-sequencing/data-science-sequencing.github.io/Win2018/_drafts/lecture16.md

 ### <a id='conclusion'></a>Concluding remarks

-While sequencing cost is going down quickly (faster than Moore's law), there is also a different curve of interest that's been growing exponentially: the size of single-cell RNA-Seq experiments (in terms of number of cells) has increased exponentially.
+While sequencing cost is going down quickly (faster than Moore's law), there is also a different curve of interest that's been growing exponentially: the size of single-cell RNA-Seq experiments (in terms of number of cells).
 Most recently, [1.3 million cells](https://community.10xgenomics.com/t5/10x-Blog/Our-1-3-million-single-cell-dataset-is-ready-to-download/ba-p/276) have been sequenced by 10X genomics.
 At approximately $0.00001 per read, this would cost on the order of half a million dollars.
 Sequencing cost is becoming the bottleneck again.

 [IMAGE: Perspective curve]